-2. Remove the pin on the plastic end of the sprog threaded adjuster at the front of the sprog.
-To raise the sprog, turn the plastic end of the sprog threaded adjuster counter clockwise.
-To lower the sprog, turn it clockwise.
+2. Remove the pin from the sprog threaded adjuster at the front of the sprog.
+To raise the sprog, turn the end of the sprog threaded adjuster counter clockwise .To lower the sprog, turn it clockwise.

-3. Re-install the pin on the plastic end of the sprog threaded adjuster, zip the access zipper and press down firmly on the rear end of the sprog to seat the cable before checking the measurement again.
+3. Re-install the pin to the sprog threaded adjuster, zip the access zipper and press down firmly on the rear end of the sprog to seat the cable before checking the measurement again.